Sparky1743/Telugu-LLM/README.md

 </ol>

 <h3>Cleaning:</h3>
-<p>Note: The below codes assumes that all your data is spread in csvs and each row in any csv will be containing a particular article. </p>
+<p>Note: The below codes assumes that all your data is spread in csvs and each row in any csv will be containing a single news article or similar text.</p>
 <p>The file "build.json" has list of vulgar words for Telugu all other languages, <strong>feel free to update it if you find any words missing</strong>.</p>
 <ol>
   <li><strong>info_iden_csv.py</strong></li>